pow-auth/pow/guides/CUSTOM_CONTROLLERS.md

 # Custom controllers

-Pow allows you to create your own controllers leveraging the underlying Pow logic.
-This is ideal for cases where you need to control the flow, e.g. protect the registration process in a certain way.
+Pow makes it easy to use custom controllers leveraging the underlying Pow logic.
+It is ideal for cases where you need to control the flow, e.g., protect the registration process in a certain way.

 First you should follow the [Getting Started](../README.md#getting-started-phoenix) section in README until before the `router.ex` modification.